CAVEconnectome/CAVEclient/docs/guide/framework.rst

 Global and Local Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two categories of data in the Dynamic Annotation Framework: Global and local.
+There are two categories of data in CAVE: Global and local.
 Local services are associated with a single so-called "datastack", which refers to a precise collection of imagery and segmentation data that function together.
 For example, EM imagery and a specific pychunkedgraph segmentation would be one datastack, while the same EM imagery but an initial static segmentation would be another.
 Datastacks are refered to by a short name, for instance ``pinky100_public_flat_v185``.